arbweb-org/Goals/README.md

 ## Known bugs and limitations

 - No user input validation in dashboard.
-- No user session persistence.
 - No database transaction implemented.
 - Inaccurate Goal deadline date when create new or updated.
 - Date input doesnt bind correctly when update Goal object.
+- Public goals are read only.
+- All public goals are at the top level.

 ## Further improvements

-- Add JWT auth.
 - Use ISO date format.
+- Add db transaction.